yleave/yleave/README.md

 - 🎓 &nbsp; I’m pursuing a Master's degree in Software Engineering at Fudan University.
 - 💼 &nbsp; Looking for an opportunity about front-end job.
-- 🌱 &nbsp; Learning more about Web Developement.
+- 🌱 &nbsp; Learning more about front end developement.
 - ⚡️ &nbsp; I'm a fan of Anime.

 <h3> 🛠 &nbsp;Tech Stack</h3>